 - Replication of file and folder permissions.

-In other words, file sync is file transfer with a continuous process with ensures that all files and folders are in sync.
+In other words, file sync is a file transfer with a continuous process that ensures all files and folders are in sync.

 File transfer is just a method of copying files from one location to another.
 An example of file transfer is sending files as attachments via email or uploading files via a website.